bmx-ng/bmx-site/docs/api/brl/brl.vector/svec2f.md

 sidebar_label: SVec2F
 ---

-A 2-element structure that can be used to represent positions and directions in 2D-space.
+A [Float](../../../brl/brl.blitz/#float) backed 2-element structure that can be used to represent positions and directions in 2D-space.

 ## Constructors